gobolinux/Documentation/content/latest/Usage/Startup and System settings/Configuring-the-boot-process.md

 ### Automated login

-If you wish to use an automated login, there are several ways to achieve this goal.
+If you wish to use an automated login, there are several ways to achieve this goal, but in general this depends on your login manager or desktop environment.

-For KDE (or KDM, it also has a configuration which allows you to tweak it a lot) you can use this:

-1. Open Control Center in administrative mode.
-2. Select Login Manager.
-3. Under the Convenience tab check "Enable auto-login" and select which user you should log in as.
-4. Click "Apply".
+Some desktop environments allow you to enable "auto-login" in their system settings GUI.
+Else configure this according to the documentaion in your login manager in its configuration files.

-If you do not use KDE or want a non-GUI based solution, one way is to use rungetty.
+If you do not use such a login manager or desire a simplistic non-GUI based solution, one way is to use `rungetty`.

 1. In your inittab file (for example, `nano /etc/inittab`) find the line which includes `tty1` (it's your first terminal, the default showing up on login).
 2. Now, you will see `agetty` in there - change this `agetty` line to `rungetty tty1 --autologin your_username`.

-Of course, replace your_username with the user you want to login as.
+Of course, replace "your_username" with the user you want to login as.

 Using another tty than 1 may be useful too.